ioerror/vula/podman/README.md

 ### `make deb`

-This is the default target.
+This target will use Debian bullseye to build a `.deb` package of vula in `../deb_dist/` using the current checkout (including any uncomitted changes).
 It does not require root to run.
-It will use Debian bullseye to build a `.deb` package of vula in `../deb_dist/` using the current checkout (including any uncomitted changes).

 ### Other OS packages